Installing a package

 To compile current digiKam code from git/master, take a look to this tutorial.

-digiKam for Windows can installed using our self-contained installer (recommended) available on download.kde.org or using the KDE on Windows installer which is updated less frequently.
+digiKam for Windows can installed using our self-contained installer (recommended) available on download.kde.org.

 Be careful as digiKam is not as stable under Windows as under Linux because of some bugs in the underlying KDE SC libraries that digiKam depends on.